jurgob/voxsmart-test/README.md

 ## assumption/decision

 ### assumpion
+1. regarding the api csrng.net throttle, id done the foolowing assumption:
+- I've assumed that I can't use redis (I think that's what "no need of persinstence means)"
-- the app will run in a single process (no clustering enabled, https://medium.com/@CodeAndBiscuits/understanding-nodejs-clustering-in-docker-land-64ce2306afef#.9x6j3b8vw  )
+- the app will run in a single process (no clustering enabled, it could make sense if nodejs is dockerized)
-- I assume that ""
+- I assume that one single instance is gonna run of this server , of if multiple once are gonna run, there will be no shared proxy (like squid)

 ### code style
 - I've used module pattern design for creating object e.g.

 ```js
 function createModule(){
     const method1 = () => {}